Danidfra/nostr-pet-v2/NIP.md

 ### Version 1 Specification (Legacy)

 Version 1 events use the namespace `["b", "blobbi:ecosystem:v1"]` and store interaction data in JSON content.
-These events are still supported for backward compatibility.
+These events are still supported for **reading historical data only**.
+New events MUST NOT use v1 format.

 #### v1 Tags